smarte-commerce/ecomm-orchestrator/README.md

 The Orchestrator Service interacts with multiple services to complete the order flow:

 - **Order Service**: Handles order creation and status management
-- **Product Service**: Manages inventory reservation and confirmation
+- **Product Service**: Manages inventory reservation, confirmation, and pricing calculations
-- **Promotion Service**: Validates and applies coupons and discounts
+- **Promotion Service**: Validates and applies coupons and comprehensive discounts
 - **Payment Service**: Processes payments and refunds

 These interactions occur through a combination of REST APIs (via Feign clients) and asynchronous messaging (via Kafka).